Branched Chain Amino Acid Exporter (LIV-E) Family

 Specific transmembrane protein complexes called Branched Chain Amino Acid Exporters (LIV-E) mediate the export of branched chain amino acids out of prokaryotic cells.

-Branched chain amino acids (BCAAs) — isoleucine, leucine, and valine — are critical nutrients in bacterial physiology with roles in protein synthesis and signaling.
+Branched chain amino acids (BCAAs) — isoleucine, leucine, and valine — are critical nutrients in bacterial physiology with roles in protein synthesis and signalling.
 Regulating the cytosolic level of BCAAs is necessary for cell growth and adaptation.
 LIV-E transporters are categorized as electrochemical potential-driven transporters, subcategory porters (2.A.78) in the Transporter Classification Database.
 LIV-E transporters are antiporters that use the proton motive force, catalyzing the import of two hydrogen ions into the cell, to obtain the energy to export one amino acid out of the cell.

 All LIV-E complexes are formed from two separate transmembrane proteins.
-Though no structure of a LIV-E transporter exists, both proteins are necessary for function and it is assumed they form a heterodimeric complex within the membrane.
+Though no structure of a LIV-E transporter exists, both proteins are necessary for function, and it is assumed they form a heterodimeric complex within the membrane.

 Phylogeny

-One study in the early 2000's investigated the phylogeny of the LIV-E family.
+One study in the early 2000s investigated the phylogeny of the LIV-E family.
 It found that LIV-E transporters are prevalent across many prokaryotic organisms, including archaea and both Gram-positive and Gram-negative bacteria.
 While many species only encode one LIV-E transporter, other species encode multiple paralogs.
 Notably, these paralogs are highly divergent, suggesting early gene duplication events and independent functions for each paralog.
 By contrast, in some species like Methanococcus jannaschii and Neisseria meningitidis, only one of the two components of the transporter, and consistently only the larger component, is found.
 It is not known if these single genes encode a functional transporter.
 Multiple instances of highly similar LIV-E transporters have been found in both closely related and distantly related species, suggesting inheritance of LIV-E transporters has occurred both from ancestral lineages and by horizontal gene transfer across divergent species.